moussaclarke/hobbes/README.md

 The project prompt configuration item tells the llm a bit about the client project when formulating the issue submission feedback.
 You can also use it to inject any other text into the prompt in case you need to nudge its response further.

-You can see the one I used on a specific client project in `.env.example` - I had to specifically tell it that the project didn't have any concept of plugins or it would consistently hallucinate irrelevant plugin-related feedback
+You can check out a prompt used on a specific project in `.env.example` - I had to specifically tell it that the project didn't have any concept of plugins or it would consistently hallucinate irrelevant plugin-related feedback.

 You can experiment with the [playground](https://playground.ai.cloudflare.com/) a bit to see what comes back.
 See `server/utils/validateFormWithLLM.ts` to check out the rest of the prompt.